 There is a solution, though: Turn to recipes in which the herbs are a main ingredient, rather than a garnish.
 Half a cup or more of basil, cilantro, mint, or any other fresh herb can be just the ticket for adding a lively flavor to all sorts of dishes.
-From chickpea salad with dill to fluffy falafel packed with cilantro and parsley to the most refreshing mint ice cream, we've rounded up 26 recipes to help ensure you never waste fresh herbs again.
+From chickpea salad with dill to fluffy falafel packed with cilantro and parsley to the most refreshing mint ice cream, here are the recipes to help ensure you never waste fresh herbs again.

 The Best Tabbouleh Salad

 While some tabbouleh recipes go heavy on the bulgur, the dish is fundamentally all about the parsley—there should be only enough grain and vegetables to complement the herb.
 To keep the tabbouleh from getting soggy, we salt and drain the parsley and tomatoes, then use the tomato juices to soak the bulgur so that no flavor is lost.